dylanPowers/riemann-c-client/README.md

     ${CC} $(pkg-config --cflags --libs riemann-client) demo.c -o demo -Wall

-To build the manual page for the `riemann-client` command-line tool, one will also need [Ronn](https://github.com/rtomayko/ronn) installed, but this is optional.

 To enable the JSON output support in `riemann-client`, one also needs the [json-c][json-c] library installed, but this feature is optional.